toto/homebridge-aircontrol-mini/README.md

 SUBSYSTEM=="usb", ATTR{idVendor}=="04d9", ATTR{idProduct}=="a052", GROUP="homebridge", MODE="0664"
 ```

+Afterwards reload the rules with `udevadm control --reload` and replug the USB plug of your AirControl Mini.

 ## Sample Config (Excerpt)

 Configured as part of your homebridge configuration.

-The only config parameter needed is `name`.
+You need to configure the `name` of your accessory.
+Optionally you can configure the level using `co2_warning_level` on which the CO2 is detected as abnormal (default 1000ppm).
+This needs to be a Number.

 In addition to this you need to connect the device to your machine running homebridge.
-Because USB access (using libusb) is required superuser access might be required.

 ```
 {